birnart/ai_safecom/README.md

         •  penalty: this hyperparameter specifies the norm of the penalty.
         •  C: Inverse of regularization strenght, the smaller the float, the stronger the regularization.

-    Linear SVM:
+    Linear SVM with stochastic gradient descent training:
-        • loss:
+        • loss: the loss function to be used.
-        • learning_rate
-        • max_iter
+        • learning_rate: the learning rate to apply to the SGD.

     Kernel SVM:
+        • kernel: this hyperparameter specifies the kernel type to be used in the algorithm.
-        • kernel
+        • gamma: kernel coefficient for the method we decide on kernel.
-        • gamma
-        • max_iter

     Multinomial Naive Bayes:
-        • alpha
+        • alpha: additive smoothing parameter

     Artificial Neural Network:

-Then we will redo the whole process of running the models but with the best hyperaparameters found.
+        •
+        •

-Both for evaluating our models and for deciding the best hyperparameters we use *f1* scoring because we have an unbalanced dataset and the accuracy doesn't account for the difference.
+Both for evaluating our models and for deciding the best hyperparameters we use *f1* scoring because we have an unbalanced dataset and the accuracy may mislead us due to the dominance of one class (in our case the Non Fraudulent sms).
 Furthermore, we want to minimize False Positives because we don't want to accidentally flag a non fraudulent sms as spam.

+For testing, we will redo the whole process of training and running the models but with the best hyperaparameters found.

 ## Section 4: results (not done yet)